ericclack/overtone-loops/README.md

-# overtone-loops
+# Overtone Loops

-An attempt to make a really simple loop syntax for Overtone, to help make drum patterns or other repeating phrases.
+A simple, yet flexible, loop syntax for Overtone, to make drum patterns or other repeating phrases.

 Currently this work is highly experimental.
 Feel free to leave suggestions on the Issues page.
 I should point out that I'm not a talented drummer!

 How do you program loops?
-First define some samples:
+First define some samples, these are loaded from http://Freesound.org

 ```
+(:use [overtone.live]
+      [overtone-loops.loops])

 (def kick (freesound2 171104))
 (def hat (freesound2 404890))
 ```